radulov-krut-silveystruk/Lab1/README.md

 Hello world!

-- viktor.radulov@mail.ru - Viktor Radulov be here
+- viktor.radulov@mail.ru - Viktor Radulov be here and merge some changes